lmc-eu/cookie-consent-manager/README.md

 **Note:** `sass` v1.23 or higher is required to be able to compile the new Sass modules syntax.
 You may need to migrate to [`sass`][sass] since all other Sass compilers (and the old `@import` rule) are now [deprecated][sass modules].

+### With Spirit Design System version 2 or lower

+Please follow the steps below for users who do not use Spirit Design System.

 ### Without Spirit Design System

 A handful of CSS custom properties are available for you to customize the UI to make it match the design of your site.